ZhijunWang1991/michaelwang.cloud/content/vitae.md

 * The **Course Assistant** for Virtual training course *Comprehension of food fraud vulnerability 2022* in Wageningen, the Netherlands

 ### End

-> Every piece of information in the world has been copied, backed up, except the human mind.
-The last analog device in a digital world.        -- <<Westworld>>